NHS services in the UK are invaluable, and for most of us are enough to cover our healthcare needs.

 Some health insurance policies will let you change certain preferences when you apply, and doing so could net you savings on your premiums.

 Agreeing to pay a larger excess in the event of a claim tends to reduce the cost of cover, but be careful to keep it affordable.
-For example, a £578 annual policy from Bupa (for a non-smoking male 55 year old) assumes that you pay £250 in excess in the event of a claim.
-If you opt to pay no excess, premiums increase to £731 per year, while opting for £500 of excess lowers them to £497 per year.
+For example, the cost of the General Medical cover above would fall to £116 a month (for a non-smoking male 60 year old) if you opted for a £500 excess rather than a £100 excess.
+If you opt to pay no excess, however, premiums increase to £144 a month.

 Some providers will include a “six week wait” option, which stipulates that you’ll only be able to opt for private treatment if the wait time with the NHS is over six weeks.
 Otherwise, you must use the NHS for treatment.
 This tends to reduce your premiums because it reduces the likelihood of a claim.

-Some policies include options to allow you to specify which hospitals you can be eligible for treatment with.
+There are also policies that include options to allow you to specify which hospitals you can be eligible for treatment with.
 Having a wider range of options – particularly one that includes central London hospitals – tends to increase premiums.

 If both you and a partner have private health insurance, you could likely lower the premiums you each have to pay by getting a joint policy instead.